jbilander/Meggy/README.md

 This driver is used when Meggy is in DFU bootloader mode for **firmware** programming.

 **Put Meggy into DFU mode:**

-1. Hold HWB button on the board.
-2. Plug in the USB cable (or disconnect USB and Amiga power, then reconnect).
-3. Release HWB.
+A freshly soldered board with no firmware loaded will enter DFU mode automatically on power-up — just plug in the USB cable and the device enumerates as **AT90USB128 DFU** without any button press needed.

+If firmware is already installed, hold the HWB button and run `python meggy_flash.py --avr-reset` (see the Firmware Programming section below).

 Windows will detect a new device.
 Without the driver it appears as **AT90USB128 DFU** under *Other devices* in Device Manager with a warning icon.